climatechem/climatechem.github.io/_pages/teaching.md

 ---
 title: Privacy Policy
-layout: research
+layout: textlay
-excerpt: Teaching
+excerpt: Privacy Policy
 sitemap: false
-permalink: "/teaching/"
+permalink: "/Privacy_Policy/"
 ---

-# Teaching
+# Privacy Policy

 Course catalogue and syllabus for School of Energy and Environment at City University of Hong Kong  can be found [here](https://www.cityu.edu.hk/see/programmes).